gomoob/oauth.js/README.md

 Then each time you'll try to request your Web Services the library will do whats necessary to manage OAuth 2.0 secured authorizations and authentications.

 Creating a request manager is done using the `OAuth.createRequestManager(framework, settings)` method, this method uses 2 parameters :
  * `framework` : The name of the framework you use, for now we only support Angular and Backbone
  * `settings`  : A settings object used to configure the request manager

 After creating the request manager just call the `start()` method, this will overwrites the standard request management function associated to the your framework.
-For example with Angular this will overwrites the `$http` service, with Backbone it will overwrites the `Backbone.ajax` method.
+For example with Angular it will overwrite the `$http` service, with Backbone it will overwrite the `Backbone.ajax` method.

 ### Working with Angular